 SECTION 6.
 Any member whose membership has been forfeited has the right to appeal successively to the next higher body up to the National Convention.
 Such body shall elect a hearing committee that will set a hearing within 60 days of the date of receipt of the appeal and notify the appellant of the hearing date and location.
 When, however, the appeal is to a State, District or National Convention, the appeal shall be acted upon by the convention following the filing of the appeal, provided that such appeal is made at least 30 days prior to the convention.

 ARTICLE IX – Dues, Assessments and Initiation Fees

 SECTION 1.
 Initiation fees and dues shall be paid according to rates and procedures fixed by the National Committee.

 SECTION 2.
 The income from dues and initiation fees shall be apportioned among the various subdivisions of the Party as determined by the National Committee.

 SECTION 3.
 Special assessments may be levied by the National Committee.
 All local or state (or district) assessments require special permission of the National Committee..

 SECTION 1.
 This Constitution may be amended by a majority vote of any regular or special National Convention, or by membership referendum initiated by the National Committee or one-third of the state and district organizations.
 It may also be amended by three-fourths vote of the National Committee and a majority vote of the majority of the State and District Committees.
 This vote must be preceded by a minimum of a two-month discussion period in the Party organization.

 SECTION 1.
-The Communist Party is not responsible for any political document, policy, book, article, or any other statement of political opinion except such as are issued by authority of the National Conventions and the regularly constituted leadership of the Party.
+The Communist Party is not responsible for any political document, policy, book, article, or any other statement of political opinion except such as is issued by authority of the National Convention and the regularly constituted leadership of the Party.